Yiju-Li/CV/resume_hardware.md

 - Implemented a hardware design of the DSP system, utilizing the VHDL hardware description language.
 - Designed and developed the required digital components, such as filters and signal processing blocks, to meet the specific requirements of the system.
 - Verified the functionality and performance of the hardware implementation through simulation and testing, ensuring the correct operation of the DSP system.

+## Professional Experience

+### Software Engineer Intern
+Shengmu Life, 2022 Summer, 10 weeks
+Developped WeChat apps using WXHL and JavaScript, and collaborated on dynamic Android apps using Java and Android SDK.

+### Software Engineer Intern
+UBTech, 2021 Summer, 8 weeks
+Developed a web-application using JavaScript and React to improve functionality and user experience, modified components for accessibility and simplified the programming process for easier use by individuals of all ages.

+### Quality Assurance (QA) Engineer Intern
+CloudGame, 2020 Summer, 10 weeks
+Designed and executed test plans, identified and resolved software bugs, and performed pressure tests to ensure a seamless and stable user experience for the product.